programminghistorian/jekyll/lessons/counting-frequencies.md

 Building on what we have so far, we want a function that can convert a list of words into a dictionary of word-frequency pairs.
-The only new command that we will need is dict, which makes a dictionary from a list of pairs.
+The only new command that we will need is `dict`, which makes a dictionary from a list of pairs.
 Copy the following and add it to the `obo.py` module.

 ``` python